April 3, 2016

 The PC(Windows/Microsoft/DOS) community continues to still dominate the market for personal computing worldwide but Apple’s efforts have shifted the way many people think and work as a result of their massive campaigns and branding efforts.

 How many people have you seen with an iPhone in the past few years?
-Millions have iPhones have been sold and are available almost anywhere in the world.
+Millions have iPhones that have been sold and are available almost anywhere in the world.
 In 2014, reports indicated a massive 74.5 million phones were sold to give you a real idea of why things worked for Apple and why branding truly matters.

 Why Tesla stands out?